ecmwf/anemoi-datasets/docs/using/opening.rst

 .. literalinclude:: code/open_name.py
    :language: python

 -  an already opened dataset.
-In that case, the function use the options to return a modified the dataset, for example with a different time range or frequency.
+In that case, the function uses the options to return a modified dataset, for example with a different time range or frequency.

 .. literalinclude:: code/open_other.py